 My trick for prepping all the ingredients for skinny quinoa bowls is to cook everything at once.
 I prep all my veggies, then sauté the mushrooms, cook the quinoa and bake the sweet potatoes chunks at the same time.

 While everything is cooking, I wash and spin dry my red cabbage, rinse the beans and make my 5-minute pistachio kale sauce.
 Once everything is done cooking, it’s time to assemble the bowls.
-Oh, and these skinny quinoa bowls are delicious hot or cold, I’ve done both.
+Oh, and these skinny quinoa bowls are delicious hot or cold, I’ll eat them any way I can.

 I doubled the recipe so I could prep 4-5 lunches for the week!
 I love just being able to reach in and have everything ready to go.
 Just make sure to store all ingredients separately, especially the sauce!
 Assemble the bowl when you’re ready to eat.